DACCS-Climate/marble-config/components/README.md

 For details on configuration options see the [marble node frontend documentation](https://github.com/DACCS-Climate/marble-node-frontend).

+Once enabled, the webite will be available at the location specified by `BIRDHOUSE_FQDN_PUBLIC` at the `/marble/` sub-path.

 ### Marble Node Settings

 This component accesses the [Marble Node Registry](https://github.com/DACCS-Climate/Marble-node-registry) and sets